cds-snc/sre-bot/README.md

 5. Launch the dev bot with ```make dev```
 6. Test your development in the dedicated channel (SRE team will confirm which channel to point to)

+## Refactoring

+The bot is currently being refactored to separate the integration concerns from the bot's features and commands.
+The goal is to make the bot more modular and easier to maintain.

+### Integrations

+The `app/integrations` will contain the bot's interactions with external services (e.g. Google Workspace, Slack, etc.)

+The integrations will be responsible for handling the bot's interactions with the external services.
+They will be responsible for sending and receiving messages, and handling any other interactions with the external services.

+From a design perspective, they should be as simple as possible, and should not contain any business logic.
+They should be responsible for handling the interactions with the external services, and should delegate any business logic to the features.

+### Features (aka modules)

+The `app/modules` will contain the bot's features and commands.
+Each feature will have its own directory and will be responsible for handling the bot's interactions with the user.

+The features may end up needing to interact with the integrations to perform their tasks.

+### Jobs

+The `app/jobs` will contain the bot's scheduled jobs.
+Each job will have its own directory and will be responsible for handling the bot's scheduled tasks.

+Examples may include sending daily reminders, checking the status of a service, etc.